 We also quite like the features of Halifax's low fee balance transfer, which is more suited to those who want a slightly longer 0% promotional period on transferred balances.
-The initial balance transfer fee is generally competitive and less than the fee on the longest balance transfers (e.g., 1% as of February 2020).
-The card comes with another perk: 0% on purchases for longer than you'll get on many competing balance transfer cards (e.g., 12 months as of February 2020).
+The initial balance transfer fee is generally competitive and less than the fee on the longest balance transfers (e.g. 1%).
+The card comes with another perk: 0% on purchases for longer than you'll get on many competing balance transfer cards (e.g. 12 months).
 Transfers must be made within 90 days of the account opening to get the promotional offer.
 This card can be an efficient way to handle both existing debt and upcoming purchases.

 - A longer, lower fee balance transfer offer

 - o% on purchases, too